julian-klode/lingolang/docs/permissions.md

 Go's excellent built-in AST package (located in `go/ast`) provides native support for associating comments to nodes in the syntax tree in a understandable and reusable way.
 We can simply walk the AST, and map each node to an existing annotation or `nil`.

 The permission specification itself is then parsed using a hand-written scanner and a hand-written recursive-descent parser.
-The scanner operates on a stream of runes, and represents a stream of tokens with a buffer of one token for look-ahead.
+The scanner operates on a stream of _runes_ (unicode code points), and represents a stream of tokens with a buffer of one token for look-ahead.
 It provides the following functions to the parser:

 * `func (sc *Scanner) Scan() Token` returns the next token in the token stream
-* `func (sc *Scanner) Unscan(tok Token)` returns the last token returned from `Scan()` to the stream
+* `func (sc *Scanner) Unscan(tok Token)` puts the last token back
 * `func (sc *Scanner) Peek() Token` is equivalent to `Scan()` followed by `Unscan()`
 * `func (sc *Scanner) Accept(types ...TokenType) (tok Token, ok bool)` takes a list of acceptable token types and returns the next token in the token stream and whether it matched.
 If the token did not match the expected token types, `Unscan()` is called before returning it.
 * `func (sc *Scanner) Expect(types ...TokenType) Token` is like `Accept()` but errors out if the token does not match.